Hydrology-IFH/roger/doc/tutorial/analysis.rst

-Analysis of simulations with Roger
+Analysis of simulations with RoGeR
 ==================================
 In this tutorial, we will use `xarray <http://xarray.pydata.org/en/stable/>`__ and `matplotlib <https://matplotlib.org>`__ to load, analyze, and plot the model output.
 You can run these commands in `IPython <https://ipython.readthedocs.io/en/stable/>`__ or a `Jupyter Notebook <https://jupyter.org>`__.
 Just make sure to install the dependencies first::